 2 What are the new applications and service requirements associated with further development of IMT?

-3 What are the technical and operational issues, and spectrum-related issues for the further development of IMT and the continued efficient use of spectrum?
+3 What are the technical and operational issues, and spectrum-related issues for the further development of IMT and increasingly efficient use of spectrum?

 4 What are the technical and operational characteristics needed for the further development of IMT?